jmettraux/ruote-beanstalk/README.md

 # ruote-beanstalk

-Beanstalk extensions for ruote 2.1 (a Ruby workflow engine).
+Beanstalk extensions for [ruote](http://ruote.rubyforge.org) 2.1 (a Ruby workflow engine).

 [Beanstalk is a simple, fast workqueue service](http://kr.github.com/beanstalkd/).

+ruote-beanstalk provides two things, **first** a ParticipantProxy / Receiver pai, **second** a ruote storage implementation.

-ruote-beanstalk provides a participant/receiver pair.
-Emitting workitems to a Beanstalk queue/tube and listening/receiving them back.
+The ParticipantProxy / Receiver pair is about emitting workitems to a Beanstalk queue/tube and listening/receiving them back.
 Workers can connect to the Beanstalk queue, receive workitems, do some work and then (optionally) send the updated workitem back to the ruote system.

-There is a bonus : Ruote::Beanstalk::BsStorage, a storage implementation for ruote.
+Ruote::Beanstalk::Storage is a storage implementation for ruote.
 Workers and engines can connect over Beanstalk to a shared storage.

-BsStorage listens to a Beanstalk queue where it receives storage orders that it conveys to a FsStorage instance.
+The storage listens to a Beanstalk queue where it receives storage orders that it conveys to a FsStorage instance.

 (Initially I tried to use Beanstalk for msgs and schedules as well, but since you can't delete a delayed message in Beanstalk (as of now), I fell back to using Beanstalk as middleware, it's slightly slower, but much simpler and robust).